SHAREHOLDER ALERT: Levi & Korsinsky Notifies Maplebear Inc. D/B/A Instacart(CART) Investors Of A Class Action Lawsuit And Upcoming Deadline

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Feb.
-01, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Maplebear Inc. d/b/a Instacart ("Maplebear" or the "Company") (NASDAQ: CART) of a class action securities lawsuit.
+(MENAFN- PR Newswire) NEW YORK, Feb.
+6, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Maplebear Inc. d/b/a Instacart ("Maplebear" or the "Company") (NASDAQ: CART ) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Maplebear investors who were adversely affected by alleged securities fraud.
 This lawsuit is on behalf of a class consisting of all persons and entities other than defendants that purchased or otherwise acquired: (a) Instacart common stock pursuant and/or traceable to offering documents issued in connection with the Company's initial public offering conducted on or about September 19, 2023; and/or (b) Instacart securities between September 19, 2023 and October 1, 2023, both dates inclusive.
 Follow the link below to get more information and be contacted by a member of our team: